bjoern-braun/bjoern-braun/README.md

 I am Björn, a PhD candidate at ETH Zurich, specializing in **egocentric and camera-based physiological sensing for intelligent computer agents and health applications**.
 My research focuses on advancing these systems by leveraging remotely estimated physiological and affective states derived solely from video data.
 By analyzing a person’s physiological state, I aim to enhance the understanding of their emotions, intent, and health, ultimately improving the quality of personalized assistance.

-- 🔭 **Dataset recordings**: During the initial phase of my PhD, I focused on recording multimodal datasets comprising synchronized video recordings and physiological signals, such as photoplethysmography (PPG) signals and electrodermal activity (EDA).
+- 🔭 **Dataset recordings**: During the initial phase of my PhD, I focused on recording multimodal datasets comprising synchronized egocentric and third-person camera recordings along with physiological signals such as photoplethysmography (PPG) and electrodermal activity (EDA).
-- 🤔 **Machine learning:** Currently, I am developing novel signal processing and deep learning techniques to estimate these physiological signals from facial videos, for example, using remote photoplethysmography (rPPG).
+- 🤔 **Machine learning:** Currently, I am developing novel deep learning techniques to estimate these physiological signals from the recorded videos and infer a person's affective state.
-- ⚡ **Future applications:** Ultimately, I aim to improve health solutions and intelligent computer agents using these signals.
+- ⚡ **Future applications:** Ultimately, I aim to enhance intelligent computer agents and healthcare applications using these physiological and affective indicators to provide better personalized assistance.

 Please reach out to me via [LinkedIn](https://www.linkedin.com/in/bjoern-braun/) for any inquiries or check my [website](https://bjbraun.github.io) for more information and recent publications.